stempler/bnd-platform/README.md

 }
 ```

 The above example influences the package imports for the packages provided by *guice* for all bundles that have *guice* as their dependency.
+This is needed in this case as *guice* already is provided as OSGi bundle with the exported package versions differing from the module version - and because *bnd-platform* currently only uses the information of the module version and applies it to all imports instead of using available package export information.
+This might be improved in the future if there is need.

 ### Default configuration